dair-ai/dair-ai.github.io/README.md

 Find out how you can start contributing to dair.ai in the [issues](https://github.com/dair-ai/dair-ai.github.io/issues) section.
 Feel free to ask anything related to dair.ai in this dedicated [issue](https://github.com/dair-ai/dair-ai.github.io/issues/29).

+Feel free to join our Slack at this [link](https://join.slack.com/t/dairai/shared_invite/zt-d2srv503-bQ01ZPLC4t4OoolEN9saSg) or send me an email at ellfae@gmail and I will send you an invite directly.

 ## Contributors

 If you are interested to join and contribute to dair.ai, please fill out this [form](https://forms.gle/HYNCsMYBoAufut6AA).